catid/llama.cpp/CORRELATIONS.md

 python scripts/launch_correlations.py 642
 ```

+FIXME: Note the Python scripts all use some hard-coded paths/parameters you'll need to update for your own cluster.

 This will copy the models/data to the other computers, build the software on all the other computers, and compute the neuron activation correlations.
 Before terminating each one will write the big correlation matrices to disk as `correlations_block_XX.zstd` - This is a Zstd compressed file with the format:

 ```